Content warning for imprisonment, homophobia, death

 Still, it was this collection that led to the end of his career as a student who was admired and mostly unnoticed.
 Even if he had served his whole sentence and somehow lived through the prison conditions, this conviction would have hung over him for the rest of his life.

 His relationship with his family was already ruined, his job prospects gone, and any relationship he may have later pursued would have presented with huge hurdles for each participant no matter the gender.
-While the attention of the global community was on him for his trial and later death, that did not translate to financial support if he survived prison, and refugee status for queer people fleeing countries that criminalize their existence is still an unreliable avenue.
+While the attention of the global community was on him for his trial and later death, that did not necessarily translate to financial support if he survived prison, and refugee status for queer people fleeing countries that criminalize their existence is still an unreliable avenue.

 Before all of this, there is little information about Mbede’s life, because of this, it is hard to grasp onto the reality of this man outside of his final tragic years.
 There is no future success to share and no storied past.
 Just one defining moment of a 34-year life is all that is left of Jean-Claude Roger Mbede.